Lvjinhong/DBMS_demo/README.md

 npm run serve
 ```

+### Innovation Highlights

+Regarding database design, our system distinctly stands out from conventional automotive parts management systems.
+We've tailored our design specifically towards sales, ensuring a professional and organized approach.
+This includes strategic module decoupling and the introduction of a logistics information table, enabling continuous tracking of sales orders, while maintaining efficient management of standard modules such as employees, departments, and warehouses.

+From a technological perspective, we've adopted a contemporary tech stack, integrating cutting-edge front-end technologies like Vue and Element UI.
+Additionally, we've incorporated large models and prompt learning to enable sophisticated database analysis and management, resembling an intelligent agent.
+This approach also supports features like automated report generation, significantly elevating the system's efficiency and smart capabilities.

 ### Contributing
 Please refer to the Github contribution guide and submit PRs.
 We take each PR seriously and welcome active participation in the project!